joelstr/knowit-embedded-academy/Pre-course/# Getting started.md

 `./hello_world`

+A shorter way to accomplish the same thing would be to write

+`gcc hello_world.c -o hello_world && ./hello_world`

 If using VSCode you could also install the extension [Code Runner](https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner) which will add a play button in the top right corner of the file in your editor, which you can use to run your code.